hyurtseven81/hyurtseven81.github.io/resume.md

 >
 > _Jul.
 2020 - Dec.
 2021_
 >
+> *   Leading senior engineering managers, senior data science managers and managers
-> *   Leading and managing a tribe under Q-Commerce together with engineering teams, data science teams as well as platform engineering team
+> *   Leading a tribe under Q-Commerce together with engineering teams, data science teams as well as platform engineering teams
+> *   Being part of tribe leadership group to work on tech strategy of the company
 > *   Overseeing squad's work, and ensuring that they build high quality applications and features
 > *   Designing the org. structure/Team topologies to keep the performance higher
 > *   Allocating appropriate resources to ensure predictable delivery of multiple applications and projects